A WRITING RETREAT WITH LYZ LENZ

 Morning yoga with a view

-A final-night reading among your fellow writers — a small circle of new friends
+Final reading — a small circle of new friends

-Think of the weekend as an invitation to let go—of relationships, roles, identities, homes, and old stories that no longer serve.
-Lessons with Lyz will feature craft talks and writing prompts.
+Think of it as an invitation to let go—of relationships, roles, identities, homes, and old stories that no longer serve.
 Each day, we’ll gather to trade hard-won tools and unexpected tricks to hone your writing and cultivate your voice.
-We’ll pull back the curtain on creative routines: wins, flops, and the messy middle.
 You’ll connect with fellow writers in intimate breakout groups and also have quiet, protected time to dive into your project—or summon that idea that’s been waiting in the wings.

-Think of it not just as a break from your life, but as a reset for your creative soul.
+Consider it not just a break from your life, but a reset for your creative soul.

 The Cafe

-Writing classes will be held around the long table at the Villager Cafe, recently featured in The New York Times, CBS Sunday Morning, and The Christian Science Monitor for its innovative use of space.
-Each day a wing of tables will be reserved just for this retreat—complete with locally roasted coffee and cozy, creative energy.
-Just a block away sits the Camden Public Library, a beloved local gem whose gardens and harbor amphitheater are listed on the National Register of Historic Places.
+Writing classes will be held in the conference room at the inn, as well as at the Villager Cafe, recently featured in The New York Times, CBS Sunday Morning, and The Christian Science Monitor for its innovative use of space.
+Each day, a wing of tables will be reserved just for this retreat, with locally roasted coffee in a warm, energetic café atmosphere.
+A block away is the Camden Public Library, which, with its garden and harbor-side amphitheater, is listed on the National Register of Historic Places.

-Breakfasts and some dinners are catered lovingly by the café, and you’ll also dine out at some of Camden’s treasured local spots.
+Breakfasts and select dinners are lovingly catered by the café.
+You’ll also dine out at some of Camden’s treasured local spots.

 We’ll toast with wine or mocktails and share stories over supper.
 We’re happy to work with you on meals that accommodate your needs—just let us know when you register.